postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 <img alt="Select agent" src="https://assets.postman.com/postman-docs/select-agent-for-requests.gif">

-> If you try to send a request and it isn't successful because the agent isn't selected, you will see a link in the response area that you can select to switch to the agent and try your request again.
+> If you send a request and it isn't successful because the agent isn't selected, you will see a link in the response area that you can select to switch to the agent and send your request again.

 ### Web limitations